HappyMan811/THE-STARS-TELL-YOUR-STORY/README.md

-I am exploring my artistic side as I learn generative art techniques I want to use code and poetry to help me express myself artisticlly
+I am exploring my artistic side as I learn generative art techniques

+I want to use code and poetry to help me express myself artisticlly

 The code is the DNA, The art piece is the flesh and the poetry is the soul

-This the rule I have given myself as a guideline
-While I try to figure out how it all comes together
+This is a rule I have given myself as a guideline while I try to figure out how it all comes together

 This code was written using the [Processing](https://processing.org/) IDE